Baillieston Community Care

 David Reilly

-David’s career in health and social care spans over twenty five years.
-Starting out as a care assistant in a nursing home, he rapidly progressed through various supervisory roles, to management level with one of the largest care home operators in the UK.
+David’s career in health and social care spans over twenty-five years.
+Starting out as a care assistant in a nursing home, he rapidly progressed through various supervisory roles to a management level with one of the largest care home operators in the UK.
 His experience also includes working for a National Nursing Recruitment agency as Business Centre Manager.

 Outwith Baillieston Community Care, David is part of Scottish Care’s Executive Board and is also a Trustee of Geeza Break, Glasgow.